dekuNukem/ATX4VC/device_specific/og_mac.md

 ### Big Mac Fan

-I suggest mounting a fan inside, those early macs run really hot, and a fan would really help in prolonging the lifetime.
+Those early macs run really hot, and putting in a fan would help in prolonging the lifetime.

 Any PC fan should work, you can select 5V or 12V, I like to set it to 5V so it's quieter.